 Hudson Valley Wine and Food Fest | Dutchess County Fairgrounds

-A Forkful: Support Hudson Valley farmers and chefs and celebrate the festival’s 11th anniversary.
+A Forkful: Support Hudson Valley farmers and chefs and celebrate this local festival.
 From food and wine pairing seminars to a taco tasting to local restaurant samples for as low as $1 a meal, the Dutchess County Fairgrounds in Rhinebeck will house a feast and a half for hungry visitors.

 How to get there: Take the Metro-North or Amtrak to Rhinebeck and then hop into a quick taxi to the grounds.